petermchale/denoising_coverage_profiles/README.md

 # Next steps

 What is needed now is a training set enriched for
 ALL motifs in the genome that affect coverage.
+(The training set used above contains only one motif.)
-With that in hand, the model could be trained to correct all systematic biases present in the genome.
+With the move diverse training set in hand, the model could be trained to correct all systematic biases present in the genome.

 Possible ways to obtain such a training set include: